ChloeChen1111/TestClassMilestoneOne/out/production/TestClassMilestoneOne/README.md

 ## Running Project & Unit Tests

 **Running application**\
-With the Eclipse IDE opened and the Battleship project imported, right-click on Battleship.java, select Run As, then select Java Application.
+With the Eclipse IDE opened and the Src.Battleship project imported, right-click on Src.Battleship.java, select Run As, then select Java Application.
 The program will launch in the IDE's Console window.

-**Running unit tests (LocationTest.java example)**\
+**Running unit tests (Tests.LocationTest.java example)**\
-With the Eclipse IDE opened and the Battleship project imported, right-click on LocationTest.java, select Run As, then select JUnit Test.
+With the Eclipse IDE opened and the Src.Battleship project imported, right-click on Tests.LocationTest.java, select Run As, then select JUnit Test.
 Test results will be displayed in the IDE's JUnit window.

-For this example, LocationTest.java tests the paired accessor and mutator functions in Location.java.
+For this example, Tests.LocationTest.java tests the paired accessor and mutator functions in Src.Location.java.
 Half of the mutators take no parameters or only a Boolean value resulting in simple test cases.
 The other half take integer parameters.
 Equivalence class partitioning was performed for these functions and their corresponding accessor functions.

 **Code coverage analysis**\
-With the Eclipse IDE opened and the Battleship project imported, right-click on the top-level Battleship project directory, select Coverage As, then select JUnit Test.
+With the Eclipse IDE opened and the Src.Battleship project imported, right-click on the top-level Src.Battleship project directory, select Coverage As, then select JUnit Test.
 Coverage results will be displayed in the IDE's Coverage window.

 ## Usage

-Here's a short explanation on how to use **Java-Battleship**:
+Here's a short explanation on how to use **Java-Src.Battleship**:

-* Use `java Battleship` on the command-line to run the code
+* Use `java Src.Battleship` on the command-line to run the code
 * When the application starts, you, the player, sets up your board by typing in the on-screen coordinates.
 * Then, the computer makes its own board and you play against it by guessing its ships' locations.
 	* NOTE: The computer's board is printed on screen, just so the game can go faster.